General Dynamics: 1899–1920

-Canadair was owned by the Canadian government and was suffering from the same post-war malaise as Electric Boat.
-It was up for sale, and Hopkins bought the company for $10 million in 1946.
+1921–1940

+In 1924, the Peruvian government ordered two submarines built at the New London Ship & Engine shipyard in Groton, Connecticut.
+In 1925, Carse reorganized the company, emphasized production of surface ships, and brought back the Electric Boat Company.
+In 1933, Electric Boat expanded its presence in Groton, Connecticut, by acquiring a second shipyard to build submarines.
+The USS Cuttlefish was the first submarine built at the Groton Shipyard.
+In the early 1930s, the U.S. government placed orders for submarines and PT (patrol/torpedo) boats from Electric Boat facilities at Groton and the Elco plant in New Jersey, respectively.
+Lawrence Spear retired in 1937, replaced by John Jay Hopkins.
+Hopkins led the company's strong re-emergence as a shipbuilder in World War II.

+1941–1960

+During World War II, Electric Boat and its Elco Yacht and Electro Dynamic subsidiaries mobilized full-capacity production.
+The sudden production expansion led to a labor shortage, and women filled the open jobs as welders and riveters.
+During World War II, Electric Boat produced 74 submarines and 398 PT boats.
+When the war ended in 1945, the Navy reduced its orders for new vessels, and the company reduced its workforce from 13,000 to 4,000.

+Electric Boat diversified at the end of WWII, so John Jay Hopkins acquired the Canadian government-owned Canadair for $10 million in 1946.
 The factory alone was worth more than $22 million, according to the Canadian government's calculations, excluding the value of the remaining contracts for planes or spare parts.
 However, Canadair's production line and inventory systems were in disorder when Electric Boat purchased the company.
 Hopkins hired Canadian-born mass-production specialist H. Oliver West to take over the president's role and return Canadair to profitability.
-Shortly after the takeover, Canadair began delivering its new Canadair North Star (a version of the Douglas DC-4) and was able to deliver aircraft to Trans-Canada Airlines, Canadian Pacific Airlines, and British Overseas Airways Corporation (BOAC) well in advance of their contracted delivery times.
+Shortly after the takeover, Canadair began delivering its new Canadair North Star (a version of the Douglas DC-4) and was able to deliver aircraft to Trans-Canada Airlines, Canadian Pacific Airlines, and British Overseas, and Airways Corporation (BOAC) well in advance of their contracted delivery times.

 Defense spending increased with the onset of the Cold War, and Canadair went on to win many Canadian military contracts for the Royal Canadian Air Force and became a major aerospace company.
 These included Canadair CT-133 Silver Star trainer, the Canadair Argus long-range maritime reconnaissance and transport aircraft, and the Canadair F-86 Sabre.
 Between 1950 and 1958, 1,815 Sabres were built.
 Canadair also produced 200 CF-104 Starfighter supersonic fighter aircraft, a license-built version of the Lockheed F-104.

-In 1976, General Dynamics sold Canadair to the Canadian Government for $38 million.
-Canadair was acquired by Bombardier Inc. in 1986.